Quick Spanish for Travelers

 MONEY

 When exchanging money simply put your dollars etc. in the slot and say "pesos por favor" or say what ever other currency such as colones for Costa Rica.
 Remember that Latin American buisness' are terrible about keeping change so try to not get bills larger than the equivalent of ten American dollars (one hundred Mexican pesos).
+Often, the best way to get Mexican pesos is to use the teller machines located at most banks (not at casa de cambio's) - they work similarly to the U.S. teller machines, use the same bank cards, give a good rate of exchange, and relieve you of the stress of carrying large sums of money.

 (When going by taxi);